Resources to complement your children, families, youth, and young adults' work

 Based around the Easter story with, of course, chocolate eggs this is a trail that will take households on the journey of the Last week of Jesus’ life.
-There are a couple of versions of the trail, an under 5’s for use inside and an over 5’s outside trail for a garden or churchyard setting – it also comes with stickers to collect as you go round the trail.
+There are a couple versions of the trail, an under 5’s for use inside and an over 5’s outside trail for a garden or churchyard setting – it also comes with stickers to collect as you go around the trail.

 Click here to download.

 Created during the lockdown, this resource returns by popular demand.
 For use around Halloween, the Light Trail is a series of Light Stops around the community for people to follow using a map, with Bible verses, stickers, and a question to ponder at each station.
 Your community can get involved, from being the Light Stops to participating in the trail.

 There are two versions, the 2020 version with stickers can be found here, and the 2021 version was a collaboration with Muddy Church and can be found on their website.
 For more information contact Emma.

 Take out Advent, Lent, and Summer are activities for households to do together once a week during the four weeks of Advent, six weeks of Lent, or during the summer holidays.
 All the activities link to the season and are intended to help households explore the themes of that season and create spaces for conversation and faith at home.

 Click here to have a look and download them.

 These are a series of four activity sheets to give out to parents or post on your social media pages for households under 5’s to have a go at.
 There is a Bath time one, a Storytime one, Quiet time, and a Toddler fun one.
 Click here to download them.

 A resource to help church communities think through what it means to include children in communion and how to take all ages on a journey where the destination is admitting children to communion.
 Contact Emma Sargeant for more details, or fill in this form to register your interest.